-After seeing how checked luggage is treated by baggage handlers the world over, I don’t care to entrust my kids’ future safety to them.
+After seeing how checked baggage is treated by handlers the world over, I don’t care to entrust my kids’ future safety to them.
 A flimsy gate check car seat bag might protect from dirt and grime, but not much else.
 Here are some examples of what your checked items go through when they’re separated from you:

 Unfortunately we’ve had reports in Tiny Globetrotters of car seats coming off the conveyer belt with pieces of foam completely broken off!
 Sometimes airlines are helpful and provide a replacement, but usually they aren’t responsible for damage according to their Contract of Carriage (which has exclusions for special items like strollers and car seats).